Nanty Glo, Pennsylvania: Historical society

 The Nant-Y-Glo Tri-Area Museum and Historical Society was established in May, 2000, to serve Nanty Glo Borough, Blacklick Township, Jackson Township, and Vintondale.
 The former Liberty Theater building has been acquired and is now being refurbished to display historical artifacts of the Blacklick Valley.
 In 2012 the Society acquired the former Nanty Glo News (previously, Hawksworth Hardware) Building and refurbished it as the Liberty Cafe, a nonprofit enterprise supporting the Historical Society.
 Jim Toth is the project manager and treasurer.

 Points of interest

-Just one mile north of U.S. Highway 22, Nanty Glo is the major entry point to the Ghost Town Trail, a biking and walking trail that traverses much of Cambria County and adjacent Indiana County along former railroad beds.
+Just one mile north of U.S. Route 22, Nanty Glo is the major entry point to the Ghost Town Trail, a biking and walking trail that traverses much of Cambria County and adjacent Indiana County along former railroad beds.
 Free parking is available next to the trail entrances on both sides of the Fire Hall in the town center.

 The Liberty Museum is nearing completion at the former Liberty Theater at the intersection of Shoemaker and Roberts streets.